 The aims of the NIDUS Measurement and Harmonization Core are to develop a repository of core measures for delirium screening, diagnosis and severity, and to harmonize data across all types of delirium studies.
-These efforts will enhance the quality and consistency of delirium measurement and enable investigators to compare and share data across studies, which allows for accelerated advances in delirium research.
+These efforts will enhance the quality and consistency of measurement.
+It will also enable investigators to compare and share data across studies.
+Consequently, this allows for accelerated advances in delirium research.

 For its harmonization aim, NIDUS will initially focus on harmonizing delirium severity measures.
-This project includes a systematic review of existing delirium severity measures as well as statistical techniques for data harmonization across measures.
+This project includes a systematic review of existing delirium severity measures.
+In addition, it includes statistical techniques for data harmonization across measures.
 The harmonization method will include a modified-Delphi consensus process.
-If you are interested in learning more about this effort, please contact us for more information on how you can be involved.
+If interested in learning more about this effort, please contact us for more information on getting involved.

-Learn more about the Measurement Core from Dr. Rich Jones:
+Learn more about the Measurement and Harmonization Core from Dr. Rich Jones:

 Delirium Measurement Resources:

-- Delirium Severity Measure Summary Table: Summary information on 14 delirium severity measures such as number of items, approximate time to administer, certification or training required, and notes on background for development of the scale.
+Summary information on 14 delirium severity measures.
+These include number of items, approximate time to administer, certification or training required, and notes on background for development of the scale.

-In addition to these resources, the Measurement and Harmonization Core has several additional projects and publications in process, which will be made available on this site.
+In addition to these resources, the Measurement and Harmonization Core has several additional projects and publications in process.
+In time, these will be made available on this site.